Thomas-Hatt/botanicamod/UpdateNotes.md

 - Added 2 new Rare relics:
 - 1. Silene - Heal 10% of damage taken at the end of combat.
 - 2. Marigold - Gain gold equal to 25% of the damage dealt in combat, but only for the first 50 damage dealt.
 Additionally, for every 100 Gold gained from this effect, draw one card at the start of combat.

+# Version 0.1.1 - 11/24/2024
+## New Features
+- Updated `ToDo.md`
+- Added 1 new Rare relic:
+- 1. Hemlock - Upon entering a Rest Site, Scry 1 for every 6 cards in your deck at the start of your next combat.